 Vegan in the Barossa Valley

-While I personally look for vegan food for myself, places that serve vegan food are also more likely to have options for those people that instead require gluten or dairy-free options.
+While I personally look for vegan food for myself, places that serve vegan food are also more likely to have options for those people who instead require gluten or dairy-free options.

 Four Seasons of Nosh

 I was excited to eat here!
 It’s been catching my eye during recent trips and when it came up in my searches for vegan food I knew I had to have breakfast here.

 The vegan version had everything you would expect – potato, mushroom, tomato, spinach, avocado, delicious toast and some of the best homemade baked beans I’ve tried.
 To be fair, I’m not a huge fan of baked beans, but these were good.

-There were also plenty of sweets – at least five different options including slices and a delicious looking carrot cake.
-They offered soy, oat, almond and lactose free milk.
-I went with a cha teai with oat milk, and it was also very good (and huge!
+There were also plenty of sweets – at least five different options including slices and a delicious-looking carrot cake.
+They offered soy, oat, almond and lactose-free milk.
+I went with a chai tea with oat milk, and it was also very good (and huge!
 Three cups at least).

 it’s not just vegan food here though, and you can be assured you can bring your meat eater here and they will be happy too.
 My husband enjoyed a traditional big breakfast too.